adamkulawik/tdd-oop-workshop/exercises/VOD.md

 returning date of transaction, movieId, and a price.
 Price is fixed to 0 USD at the moment.

+> How about persisting data?
+How to test it?
+Time to dive into unit and integration test

 ###Step 2 - Walking skeleton

 Send notification to streaming module using `NotificationFacade` interface and method `allowStreaming`

+> How to proceed?
+We don't know what's behind NotificationFacade

 ###Step 3 - time to charge our customers